 - Many students feel liberated when they are not forced to wear uniforms.
 However, there may yet be liberation in wearing school colors.

 - When the offense has taken becomes offense given.

 - The role of female characters in ancient literature can't be reduced to that of mere placeholders and status symbols for the stories of men to revolve around.

 - Many compare the similar efficacy results achieved by psychotherapeutic and pharmacological treatments as a mark of the success of both.
 However, it might be argued that it is a sign of their shared failure and that any comparable amount of authoritative attention would have a similar effect.

-- Studies of the environmental impact of internal combustion engines (ICEs) and the rapid increase in vehicle ownership throughout India and China show that no real benefit will be seen by reducing emissions until ICEs are abolished altogether.
+- Studies of the environmental impact of internal combustion engines (ICEs) and the rapid increase in vehicle ownership throughout India and China show that there will be no real benefit from reducing emissions until ICEs are abolished altogether.

 - Never before have so many people studied at universities.
 Who benefits most from mass tertiary education?